POETSII/DE10Pro-getting-started/README.md

 should work).
 A virtual machine is acceptable although you will have to do some USB passthrough for JTAG programming.

+You will need about 62GiB free space in total, although you can recover about 20GiB by deleting the Quartus installer files.
+It requires about 30GiB of downloads.

 Install Quartus Pro
 -------------------